aragilar/dnd-flask/data/documentation/monsters.md

 A monster with the Spellcasting class feature has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher (as explained in the *Player's Handbook*).
 The spellcaster level is also used for any cantrips included in the feature.

 The monster has a list of spells known or prepared from a particular class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
+The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.

 A monster can cast a spell from its list at a higher level if it has the spell slot to do so.
 For example, a drow mage with the 3rd-level *lightning bolt* spell can cast it as a 5th-level spell by using one of its 5th-level spell slots.